About us

 Guests can enjoy communal lounges, two shared kitchens, three dining areas, gardens, outdoor courtyards, an IT suite, and art/craft spaces.
 Our onsite chef leads daily cookery sessions and weekly menu planning for those who wish to join.

-Service start - October 2025
+Service starts - October 2025

 Guests can enjoy communal lounges, two shared kitchens, three dining areas, gardens, outdoor courtyards, an IT suite, and art/craft spaces.
 Our onsite chef leads daily cookery sessions and weekly menu planning for those who wish to join.